Instruction sequence processing operators: Interpreters

 The following theorem states that a reflexive interpreter that always terminates is impossible in the presence of the method operation $\Dup$. \begin{theorem} Let $\cH \in \FU(\SBS)$ be such that $\tup{\dup,\Dup} \in \cH$, let $I \subseteq \IF(\cH)$ be such that $\dup \in I$, and let $x \in \Lf{\IF(\cH)}$ be a reflexive interpreter for $\Lf{I}$ with respect to $\cH$.
 Then there exist an $y \in \Lf{I}$ and a $v \in \seqof{\set{0,1,\sep}}$ such that $x \dvg f.\cterm{\cH(\pebble \ol{y} \sep v)}$. \end{theorem} \begin{proof} Assume the contrary.
 Take $y = f.\dup \conc \swap(x)$.
 By the assumption, $x \cvg f.\cterm{\cH(\pebble \ol{y} \sep \ol{y})}$.
 By Propositions~\ref{prop-cvg-sfreply} and~\ref{prop-swap-f2d}, it follows that $\swap(x) \cvg f.\cterm{\cH(\pebble \ol{y} \sep \ol{y})}$ and $\swap(x) \sfreply f.\cterm{\cH(\pebble \ol{y} \sep \ol{y})} \neq x \sfreply f.\cterm{\cH(\pebble \ol{y} \sep \ol{y})}$.
 By Propositions~\ref{prop-cvg-sfreply} and~\ref{prop-dup}, it follows that $(f.\dup \conc \swap(x)) \cvg f.\cterm{\cH(\pebble \ol{y})}$ and $(f.\dup \conc \swap(x)) \sfreply f.\cterm{\cH(\pebble \ol{y})} \neq x \sfreply f.\cterm{\cH(\pebble \ol{y} \sep \ol{y})}$.
 Since $y = f.\dup \conc \swap(x)$, we have $y \cvg f.\cterm{\cH(\pebble \ol{y})}$ and $y \sfreply f.\cterm{\cH(\pebble \ol{y})} \neq x \sfreply f.\cterm{\cH(\pebble \ol{y} \sep \ol{y})}$.
 Because $x$ is a reflexive interpreter, this implies $x \sfreply f.\cterm{\cH(\pebble \ol{y} \sep \ol{y})} = y \sfreply f.\cterm{\cH(\pebble \ol{y})}$ and $y \sfreply f.\cterm{\cH(\pebble \ol{y})} \neq x \sfreply f.\cterm{\cH(\pebble \ol{y} \sep \ol{y})}$.
 This is a contradiction.

-\end{proof} In the proof of Theorem~\ref{theorem-interpreter}, the presence of the method operation $\Dup$ is essential.
-It is easy to see that the theorem goes through for all functional units for $\SBS$ of which $\Dup$ is a derived method operation.
-An example of such a functional unit is the one whose method operations correspond to the basic steps that can be performed on the tape of a Turing machine.
+\end{proof} It is easy to see that Theorem~\ref{theorem-interpreter} goes through for all functional units for $\SBS$ of which $\Dup$ is a derived method operation.
+Recall that the functional units concerned include the afore-mentioned functional unit whose method operations correspond to the basic steps that a Turing machine with tape alphabet $\set{0,1,\sep}$ can perform on its tape.

 For each $\cH \in \FU(\SBS)$, $m \in \IF(\cH)$, and $v \in \SBS$, we have $(f.m \conc \haltP \conc \haltN) \cvg f.\cterm{\cH(v)}$.
 This leads us to the following corollary of Theorem~\ref{theorem-interpreter}. \begin{corollary} For all $\cH \in \FU(\SBS)$ with $\tup{\dup,\Dup} \in \cH$ and $I \subseteq \IF(\cH)$ with $\dup \in I$, there does not exist an $m \in I$ such that $f.m \conc \haltP \conc \haltN$ is a reflexive interpreter for $\Lf{I}$ with respect to $\cH$. \end{corollary}